plebbit/plebbit-js/README.md

 Post extends Comment /* (IPFS file) */ {
   postCid?: undefined // a post can't know its own CID parentCid?: undefined // posts have no parent
-  depth: 0 // posts have 0 depth
+  depth: 0 // posts have 0 depth, added by the subplebbit owner not author
   title: string
   link?: string
   thumbnailUrl?: string // fetched by subplebbit owner, not author, some web pages have thumbnail urls in their meta tags https://moz.com/blog/meta-data-templates-123